 When we use passages, I often place 6-7 passages in page protectors instead of making copies for each student.
 Then, we use dry erase markers and highlighter tape (mentioned above) when we are working the text.
 We also use post-it notes to record responses to specific questions or prompts.

 Need some passages to use?
-Click HERE to see my reading units that have several passages in them that are specific to the skill of the unit.
-If you would like one passage per standard that you teach, click HERE to see the 4th/5th grade set and HERE to see the 3rd grade set.
+Check out my reading units that have several passages in them that are specific to the skill of the unit.
+If you would like one passage per standard that you teach, I have a 4th/5th grade set and a 3rd grade set.

 These standards-based passages are perfect for guided reading and ensuring you teach all of the standards.
 Since I have two sets of grade levels, I am able to use both of them to meet the needs of all of my readers.